Table of Contents

 God created our world perfect and without sickness.
 Sin, sickness and death entered this world as a result of disobedience to the Creator (Genesis 3).
 Man is responsible for his choices.
 It is not fair to blame God for the condition we are in.

 The Bible says about Jesus “with his stripes we are healed” (Isaiah 53:5).
-No sick person came to Jesus and was turned away “and great multitudes followed him, and he healed them all” (Matthew 12:15; 8:16; Luke 6:19).
-The prophet David says, “Bless the LORD, O my soul: and all that is within me, bless his holy name…who healeth all thy diseases” (Psalm 103:1, 3).
+No sick person came to Jesus and was turned away for “great multitudes followed him, and he healed them all” (Matthew 12:15; 8:16; Luke 6:19).
+The prophet David affirms, “Bless the LORD, O my soul: and all that is within me, bless his holy name…who healeth all thy diseases” (Psalm 103:1, 3).
 Healing is God’s will.

 Some sickness is the direct result of the natural course of sin in this world.
 In other instances, sickness is a violation of God’s health laws.
 The sick member cannot expect God’s blessing apart from a sincere purpose to abandon practices which may have caused his illness, and henceforth to live in harmony with both God’s moral and health laws.
 Other sickness may be the result of a demonic attack (Matthew 17:14-18; Luke 13:10-16), which also can be healed by God through prayer and fasting (Matthew 17:21).
 And sometimes sickness can be a means of God’s loving discipline to “produce a harvest of righteousness” (Hebrews 12:5-11).

 In any case, the sick need to always come to the Lord for help.
 Jesus has deep compassion on those that are suffering with sickness.
 He spent most of His public ministry on earth healing the sick.
 And the Bible confirms that “Jesus Christ the same yesterday, and to day, and for ever” (Hebrews 13:8).
 So, it is still His will today to heal the sick and make people whole.